vdilchenko/work/README.md

 # Work
-Here will be my projects of completed(or on-going) work
+Here will be my projects of completed(or on-going) work.